-At 6 weeks, the baby receives OPV1, Pentavalent1, PCV1, Rota1: These vaccines protect against Polio in addition to Diphtheria, pertussis, Tetanus, Hepatitis B and Haemophilus Influenza (all in Pentavalent) as well as Diarrhoea caused by Rotavirus.
+At 6 weeks, the baby receives OPV1, Pentavalent1, PCV1, and Rota1: These vaccines protect against Polio in addition to Diphtheria, pertussis, Tetanus, Hepatitis B, and Haemophilus Influenza (all in Pentavalent) as well as Diarrhoea caused by Rotavirus.

 At 14 weeks, they go back for OPV3, IPV, Pentavalent3, PCV3